 The hospitals have asked us to remind you not to quote to patients the timescale in which they will be seen.
 This decision needs to be made by the doctor who is triaging the case, and worried patients can often get quite upset if the appointment time given to them doesn’t match their expectations.

 From 28th August 2021, the pathway for referral of urgent cases is the BLMK Community Urgent Eyecare Service (CUES).
 This service provides urgent assessment and treatment for recent and sudden onset eye problems, for children and adults registered with a GP in Bedfordshire, Luton and Milton Keynes.
-A new urgent & emergency eyecare pathway document will be released by the CCG soon to reflect these changes.

 Examples of cases which can be managed through the CUES include: